-Emotional Energy Properties: Ignites passion and the fire within to live your purpose.
-Also helps with sexual expression, libido and overall vitality.
-Brings a deep sense of protection and security which helps you feel secure and safe in life.
-Helps with inner issues that need resolution.
-Helps to resolve destructive patterns instilling more self-loving behaviours.
-A great grounding stone to have when life feels chaotic, or you feel scattered.
+It ignites passion and the fire within to live your purpose.
+It helps with sexual expression, libido, and overall vitality.
+It brings a deep sense of protection and security which helps you feel secure and safe in life.
+It helps with inner issues that need resolution.
+It helps to resolve destructive patterns instilling more self-loving behaviors.

-Chakras: Associated with the Third Eye Chakra, the Sacral Chakra and the Root Chakra.
+Third Eye (Brow) Chakra, Sacral Chakra, Root (Base) Chakra.

-Variations, Rarity and Value: The alternating layers in Fire Agate are created by limonite or goethite iron oxide and silica that usually comes in a round grape-like formation.
+The alternating layers in Fire Agate are created by limonite or goethite iron oxide and silica that usually comes in a round grape-like formation.
 It has a hardness rating of 6.5 to 7 on the Mohs scale and it’s not overly expensive.
 The prices of different pieces may reflect the artistry rather than the stone itself.
-Agates that have more of an interesting pattern or a landscape patterns are at a premium.
+Agates that have more of an interesting pattern or landscape patterns are at a premium.

-How to use it: Wear it for long periods and place on the areas of the body that need balance.
+Wear it for long periods and place it on the areas of the body that need balance.
 Place it on your desk to fuel your inner drive and passion.